 Helen was introduced to quarter-type horses in the early 1930s; and a few years later, she started doing research on the breed’s origins.
 She visited with different ranchers about their horses and recorded the information.
 Helen went to match races and kept records of the placings and other information.
 She started writing articles concerning everything she had learned.

-After reading an article Robert Denhardt had written on the “Billy” horses in South Texas, Michaelis wrote him a letter concerning Ott Adams’ horse, Little Joe.
-Denhardt was impressed by her knowledge of Quarter Horse bloodlines and the two became friends.
+After reading an article written by Robert Denhardt had written on the “Billy” horses in South Texas, Helen sent him a letter concerning Ott Adams’ horse, Little Joe.
+Denhardt was impressed by her knowledge of Quarter Horse bloodlines, and the two became friends.

-When AQHA was established in 1940, Michaelis was elected as a director and took over as secretary in 1942 when Denhardt received a Rockefeller Fellowship to work toward a doctorate at Berkeley.
+When AQHA was established in 1940, Helen was elected as a director and took over as secretary in 1942 when Denhardt received a Rockefeller Fellowship to work toward a doctorate at Berkeley.
 She ran AQHA from her ranch in Eagle Pass, Texas.
 She met some initial resistance and prejudice as a woman in the livestock industry, but ultimately she gained the respect of her peers.

-As secretary and authority on bloodlines, Michaelis could spot fabricated pedigrees.
-More than one rancher’s horse or horses passed inspection, but did not pass Michaelis on bloodlines.
+As secretary and authority on bloodlines, Helen could spot fabricated pedigrees.
+More than one rancher’s horse passed inspection, but did not pass Helen on bloodlines.

 August 15, 1946, was Helen’s last day as secretary-treasurer of the American Quarter Horse Association.
 She had spent much of her life working for the Association and, despite pressure and criticism, followed the rules and regulations to the letter.
 Helen stepped down and handed the reins to John Burns.
 Her influence on AQHA extended beyond her knowledge of bloodlines, as she had an effect on the role of women in AQHA and the Quarter Horse industry.